 - There are various websites and outlets that sell second-hand textbooks, foreign language books, and many rare books you generally wouldn’t find in a bookstore.
 Check out UsedBooks.sg and Carousell.

 - If you have an e-book reader, go that route to save costs.
-You can also borrow an e-book from the library to see if you love reading that way.
+You can also borrow ebooks from the library for free.

 - Still prefer the old route?
-Then buy from the book depository that offers free delivery worldwide.
+Then buy from Book Depository, for lower prices and free delivery worldwide.

-- Lastly, try the good old community library and pick up your books.
+- Lastly, pick up books at the good old community libraries

 Kids outgrow everything so fast – be it clothes or toys!
 Instead of heading to the fancy toy shop in the mall every other month to buy super expensive toys for your tiny tot, make use of toy libraries scattered all over Singapore.
 Tots Toy Library and Toy Library Association (Singapore) are just two examples.